GiadaSimionato/HDHSim/README.md

 ### How to costumize the scenario

 To customize the scenario, set the number of nodes of the original network and their sensing range at `config.yaml/network/n_nodes` and `config.yaml/network/rs_nodes`.
 The number and size of holes must be set using `config.yaml/scenario/ntb`.
-E.g., ntb = [3,5,4] represents three holes in the network caused by 3, 5 and 4 faulty nodes.
+E.g. ntb = [3,5,4] represents three holes in the network caused by 3, 5 and 4 faulty nodes.
 The number of release points (RPs) must be specified at `config.yaml/init/agents/nests` while the number of agents per RP at `config.yaml/init/agents/nest/agents`.

 ### How to costumize the logic